JosephCottam/AbstractRendering/README.md

 Abstract Rendering
 ======

-Information visualization rests on the idea that a meaningful realtionship can be drawn between pixels and data.
+Information visualization rests on the idea that a meaningful relationship can be drawn between pixels and data.
 This is most often mediated by geometric entities (such as circles, squares and text) but always involves pixels eventually to display.
 In most systems, the pixels are tucked away under levels of abstraction in the rendering system.
 Abstract Rendering takes the opposite approach: expose the pixels and gain powerful pixel-level control.
 This pixel-level power is a complement many existing visualization techniques.
-It is an elaboration on rendering, not an anlytic or projection step, so it can be used as epilog to many existing techniques.
+It is an elaboration on rendering, not an analytic or projection step, so it can be used as epilog to many existing techniques.

 In standard rendering, geometric objects are projected to an image and represented on that image's discrete pixels.
-The source space is an abstract canvas that contains logically continuous geometric primitives and the target space is an image that containse discrte colors.
+The source space is an abstract canvas that contains logically continuous geometric primitives and the target space is an image that contains discrete colors.
 Abstract Rendering fits between these two states.
 It introduces a discretization of the data at the pixel-level, but not necessarily all the way to colors.
 This enables many pixel-level concerns to be efficiently